 - Securi Security Plugin for Wordress

-Whichever security plugin you choose, you’ll be better off than if you had not bothered to install a security plugin for WordPress.
+Whichever security plugin you choose, you’ll be better off, and certainly better secured, than if you had not bothered to install a security plugin for WordPress.

 3. Hide the Login Page